 5. Maintenance

-Humidifiers require regular cleaning and refilling just like diffusers, which also often requires the replacement of essential oils and cleaning of the diffuser itself.
+Humidifiers require regular cleaning and refilling, just like diffusers, which also often require the replacement of essential oils and cleaning of the diffuser itself.

 6. Cost